Bulgaria's Dairy Industry Overview

 Market Events

-Investments in modernizing the dairy industry are ongoing, with advancements in technology and farming practices aimed at improving milk quality, production efficiency, and reducing environmental impact.
-Bulgaria actively participates in the European Union's dairy market, benefiting from supportive funding and programs.
+In June 2023, a significant increase in raw milk prices was observed in Bulgaria, driven by rising input costs, increased demand, and climatic conditions affecting production.
+This price shift impacted producers and consumers alike, necessitating adjustments throughout the supply chain.
+The industry is seeing ongoing investments in modernization, with advancements in technology and farming practices aimed at enhancing milk quality, production efficiency, and reducing environmental impact.
+Bulgaria is actively involved in the European Union's dairy market, benefiting from supportive funding and programs.

-The city of Vratsa hosted its first-ever cheese and dairy festival, showcasing a variety of dairy offerings from conventional cow, goat, and sheep cheeses to the more exotic donkey and mare cheeses, highlighting the diversity of Bulgarian dairy products.
+The city of Vratsa recently hosted its first cheese and dairy festival, showcasing a wide array of dairy products, from conventional cow, goat, and sheep cheeses to more exotic offerings such as donkey and mare cheeses, highlighting the rich diversity of Bulgarian dairy products.

 Conclusion